ptjung/clique/README.md

 Clique is a web application (heavily inspired by <b>[Watch2Gether](https://www.watch2gether.com/)</b>) for users wanting to watch videos in real-time together.
 It uses a CRUD account system which allow users who signed up to create rooms.
 Each room comes with custom video player widgets, chat integration, and a search bar.

 ## Demo
-You can demo it [here](https://cliquepj.herokuapp.com/)!
+This project is no longer being maintaned but you can still demo it [here](https://cliquepj.herokuapp.com/).
 Alternatively, you may want to check out this GIF demo:

 ![](readme-demo/readme-demo-animated.gif)